Mozart: Symphony 12 - 14

 Winds: oboe, horn

-This is another unusually graceful sounding Minuet movement, which seems to enjoy its dance-like qualities more than making a loud statement.
-Even though the Trio changes to strings only, it gladly continues the same style of the preceding Minuet, but here with solo strings.
+Here is another unusually graceful sounding Minuet movement, one which seems to enjoy its dance-like qualities more than making a loud statement.
+Even though the Trio changes to strings only, the music gladly continues the same style of the preceding Minuet, but here with solo strings.

 Movement 4